18F/methods/pages/kj-method.md

 ## Reasons to use it

 To reach a consensus on priorities of subjective, qualitative data with a group of people.
-This is especially helpful with large groups of stakeholders and groups with high risk of disagreement.
+This is especially helpful with larger groups of stakeholders and groups with high risk of disagreement.

 ## Time required